in Carpenter - General Apprentice (Intermediate - Level 2)

 Note: Apprentice classes are for students who have already found work in the trade and have been indentured.
-Each candidate must be indentured to a qualified contractor or Union and be registered with the Ministry of Advanced Education and Skills Development - Workplace/Employed Workers Support Branch.
+Each candidate must be indentured to a qualified contractor or Union and be registered with the Ministry of Training, Colleges, and Universities - Workplace/Employed Workers Support Branch.

-In the Carpenter apprenticeship program, you'll combine your three in-school Basic, Intermediate and Advanced sessions of 240 hours each with work experience.
+In the Carpenter-General 403A apprenticeship program, you will combine your three in-school sessions (Basic-Level 1, Intermediate-Level 2 and Advanced-Level 3) of 240 hours each with work experience.
 Instructors who have many years of practical experience in the trade and related expertise will give you the straight goods on the essentials you need to know to be a competent carpenter.

 Carpentry is a Red Seal trade and registered apprenticeships are eligible for government -funded grants and incentives.

 Fleming's Carpenter Apprenticeship program is known for the high number of qualified tradespeople teaching the program.
 Our apprenticeship grads have a great success rate in writing their Certificate of Qualification and maintaining work in their trade.
 The Carpenters' Union, based in Port Hope, sends their best students to us to complete their apprenticeship training.

 Is this You?

 You've got to be self-motivated, committed to learning, and naturally, be interested in the carpentry trade.
 In order to complete the apprenticeship you have to be working in a carpentry position while taking courses at Fleming.
 Other than these essentials, the following are helpful personal qualities and skills that will help you along the path to success as a Carpenter apprentice:

 - an interest in learning on the job

 - the ability to work well under pressure/deadlines

 - good stress management skills